dnknth/ldap-ui/README.md

       -e LDAP_URL=ldap://your.ldap.server/ \
       -e BASE_DN=dc=example,dc=org dnknth/ldap-ui

-For the even more impatient: Start a demo with
+For the even more impatient with `X86_64` machines: Start a demo with

     docker compose up -d